redmine-git-hosting/redmine_git_hosting/source_files/features/index.md

 Note that the act of changing a project from public to private will set the GitDaemon flag to false automatically (to prevent accidental export of the project via the Git daemon later).

-Please refer to https://github.com/jbox-web/redmine_git_hosting/wiki/Configuration-variables#gitolite-access-config for Git Daemon configuration.
+Pleaser refer to [Configuration variables](/configuration/variables/#gitolite_access_config) for Git Daemon configuration.

 #### Caching Options
 ***